-The first thing you should avoid is automating all components of online learning at the same time.
+The first thing you should avoid is automating all components of online training at the same time.
 This approach might lead to the fact that you simply cannot thoroughly analyze all elements of automation and squander your resources.

 The first step is to consider and automate the most routine operations that take the most time but are also quite straightforward.
 As a result, you will be able to kill two birds with one stone by automating a routine process and testing the eLearning automation capabilities.
 After that, thoroughly consider your team's input on the automated outcomes before proceeding.

-Tip #2.
-Map Your Process Flow
+Tip #2: Chart Your Process Flow

-For proper automation, you must properly understand how processes function and where bottlenecks interfere with their performance.
+For proper eLearning automation, you must properly understand how processes function and where bottlenecks interfere with their performance.
 It would be preferable if you collaborated closely with people in charge of this procedure.
 For example, if teachers complain about regularly checking exams or forgetting to distribute assignments to some students, you should speak with them to explain the intricacies of these procedures.

 This knowledge will assist in creating a diagram of the entire process and determining which sections can be automated and how.
 Of course, if you are a jack of all crafts and handle all learning processes yourself, your work is marginally easier because you are already aware of the major flaws in eLearning that necessitate automation.

-Tip #3.
-Automate Learner Communication
+Tip #3: Automate Communication with Learners

 Backend procedures in online learning should be automated initially since there are many activities that can be performed without the need for human participation.
 For example, students enroll in a course, and then a lengthy process of planning, administration, and communication among course personnel begins. eLearning automation entails gathering and verifying course information (start time, duration, and so on), transmitting it to each student, and much more.